dpriskorn/LexSAOB/README.md

 Please create a bot password for running the script for safety reasons here: https://www.wikidata.org/wiki/Special:BotPasswords

-Add the following variables to your ~/.bashrc (recommended): export LEXUSE_USERNAME="username" export LEXUSE_PASSWORD="password"

-Alternatively edit the file named config.py yourself and adjust the following
+Copy config.example.py to config.py yourself and adjust the following
 content:

 username = "username"
 password= "password"

-And delete the 2 lines related to environment labels.

 # License
 The code for crawling the SAOB website is not covered by license file, see the source URL in that file for more information.